 - The sellers retain the title to the properties if the buyers default.

 Disadvantages of Seller Financing

 Some of the major disadvantages are as follows:

 - The buyers need to pay higher interest rates compared to traditional mortgages.

 - In case of defaults, the sellers may have to bear the repairs and maintenance costs of the properties.

 - Federal law may prevent a seller from extending seller financing or force them to involve an intermediary, a mortgage loan originator.

 Undoubtedly, seller financing is excellent for buyers who are not eligible for traditional mortgage loans and sellers who want to close the deal while earning good investment returns.
 However, it is a complicated financial instrument and shouldn’t be attempted without proper legal advice on either side of the transaction.

 This is a guide to Seller Financing.
-Here we also discuss the definition, working, Examples, structure, interest rate, challenges, with advantages and disadvantages.
+Here we also discuss the definition, working, Examples, structure, interest rate, and challenges, with advantages and disadvantages.
 You may also have a look at the following articles to learn more –